JobNmadu/Dyn4cast/README.md

 &#10;<!-- end -->

 The **Dyn4cast** package is designed to be a lightweight package.
-The philosophy behind it was the need to quickly provide quick updates and visualization of Nigerian *COVID-19* cases during the pandemic in 2020, hence had only one function, **DynamicForecast**.
+The philosophy behind it was the need to provide quick updates and visualization of Nigerian *COVID-19* cases during the pandemic in 2020, hence had only one function, **DynamicForecast**.
 The aim was to simplify the estimation, prediction and forecast of time-varying